Taylor Law Group, PLLC logo – Tucson criminal defense law firm

 Arrest First, Questions Later

-In Pima County, domestic violence calls are treated with urgency.
+Domestic violence calls are treated with urgency.
 Officers frequently arrest one party at the scene, even when evidence is incomplete or conflicting.
 This does not mean the case is proven.
 It means the system has been triggered.
+In other words, police often arrest first and sort out the full context later.

 The First Court Appearance Matters More Than You Think